sharulshafie/simple-test-taking-system/README.md

 # simple-test-taking-system
-This is my first java project, its a simple testing system
+This is my first java project, its a simple testing taking system